opensafely-core/opencodelists/userdocs/creating-a-codelist-from-scratch.md

 Our codelist builder tool helps you create a codelist from scratch, by searching terms and choosing which matching concepts should be included.

-When signed in, click _My codelists_ in the top right of any page.
+When signed in, click the _My codelists_ menu option.

         my-codelists.png